DimEvil/bio_mobilization_workshop/_episodes/14-openrefine.md

 >
 >
 > > ## SOLUTION
-> > 1. follow the guidelines in the document
+> > 1. follow the guidelines in the tutorial document
 > >
 > {: .solution}
 {: .challenge}